Most leaders I know really struggle with taking vacation of any kind. I’m curious if you do.

 If you ever decide to try it, or have tried it and given up, here’s what to expect.
 The more driven you are, the more true what follows will be.

-When you’re constantly busy, you get used to a fast pace and the hum of always having something next or something that needs your attention.
+When you’re constantly busy, you get used to a fast pace and the hum of always having something to next or something needing your attention.